Spazjaz98/WhatIsSikhism/GreatestWorks.md

 brown.
 Roads are

-This poem represents code that is not properly indented, and why checkstyle is a God although we complain.
+This poem represents code that is not properly indented, and why checkstyle is a blessing although we call it a curse.